Influence of childhood trauma in psychopathy: Influence of childhood trauma on psychopathy

 Many question the influence that childhood traumatic experiences can have on a person's level of psychopathy.
 While many have found genetics to contribute to psychopathy, genetics alone cannot account for the etiology of psychopathy.
 The effects of childhood trauma can be seen in the relation it has with both psychopathic traits and inhibition of altruistic attitudes.
 In childhood, males who show higher levels of psychopathic traits are more likely to have experienced abuse and neglect, specifically emotional neglect, emotional abuse, physical abuse and sexual abuse.
 Because psychopathy has been heavily associated with interpersonal and social deficits, the effects of emotional neglect are of importance in assessment.
-This can bring challenges as emotional neglect does not show the physical signs of damage that physical abuse does, and yet can influence detrimental psychopathic effects.
-This is not to say that child abuse and neglect cause psychopathy; rather, it is highly unlikely that persons with severe psychopathic features did not suffer from abuse and neglect as children.

 A caretaker's interaction with their children is imperative for the children's healthy development and survival.
 The behavior that a parent exhibits (e.g., rejection, overprotection, emotional warmth) towards their child shows implications towards the development of psychopathic traits.
 The model of psychopathy created by Christopher Patrick indicates associations between disinhibition, meanness and boldness in response to childhood maltreatment and parental behaviors.
 Specifically, disinhibition is linked to practically every facet of childhood maltreatment, with the exception of sexual abuse, overprotective parenting, and parental behavior (e.g., rejection and emotional warmth).
 Emotional neglect and mother overprotection have positive connections with meanness, while maternal and paternal emotional warmth have negative associations.
 Finally, both emotional maltreatment and physical neglect were linked to characteristics found in boldness.